PapiLer/Reforestation/README.md

-## I wanted to be a tailor but I didn't suit the job
+## I used to work in a shoe recycling shop.
+It was sole destroying.